yangchristina/opb-utils/finished/3_5_continuous_distributions_q3_43/3_5_continuous_distributions_q3_43.md

 ---
 # {{ params.vars.title }}

 Sally gets a cup of coffee and a muffin every day for breakfast from one of the many coffee shops in her neighborhood.
 She picks a coffee shop each morning at random and independently of previous days.
 The average price of a cup of coffee is \$${{ params.description.num1 }}$ with a standard deviation of \${{ params.description.std }}, the average price of a muffin is \$${{ params.description.num2 }}$ with a standard deviation of ${{ params.description.num3 }}$ and the two prices are independent of each other.
+(Round the following to 2 decimal places)

 ## Part 1